projectcalico/calico/docs/GettingStarted.md

 If you don't already have Docker hosts available, you can set some up by running the following instructions on a Windows, Mac or Linux computer.
 If you've never used Vagrant, CoreOS or Etcd before then we recommend skimming their docs before running through these instructions.

 ### Initial environment setup
-So, to get started, install Vagrant, Virtualbox and Git for your OS.
+So, to get started, install Vagrant, VirtualBox and Git for your OS.
 * https://www.virtualbox.org/wiki/Downloads (no need for the extensions, just the core package)
 * https://www.vagrantup.com/downloads.html
 * http://git-scm.com/downloads